 Okemo Mountain via Healdville Trail is a 5.8 mile lightly trafficked out and back trail located near Mt.
 Holly, Vermont that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.

 Moderate incline the whole way without many great stopping points.
 Nice view from the fire tower at the top but extremely buggy in late May.
 Our group instantly turned back around and hit up the Long Trail Brewery for a well deserved beer